Digital Wallets: How to Protect it from Cyber Threats

 Avoid uninvited connections.
 A friend’s phone may be infected with malware, sending you texts to infect everyone in your contact list.
 Even if a source appears familiar, exercise caution if you think a friend sent you a link or text, and ask about it before clicking.

-Sidestep Public Wi-Fi
+2. Sidestep public Wi-Fi

-Apps increasingly use GPS data to establish where you live, eat and shop.
+Apps increasingly use GPS data to establish where you live, eat, and shop.
 Additionally, they have access to your calendar and contact list.
 Avoid downloading apps without reading the fine print.

 This access is accomplished through “terms of service” agreements that most users accept without reading.
 Although they are frequently complicated and challenging to comprehend, you should not download the app if you disagree with the terms.